 Ping i525 vs i210: What Are the Differences?

 If you’re reading this, you’re probably among the latter.
+If so, read this comparison of both; it’ll help you decide the better one.

 The Ping i525 is a players’ distance iron designed to provide maximum forgiveness and distance for golfers of all skill levels.